TagGFP

 Performance and use

 TagGFP can be easily expressed and detected in a wide range of organisms.
-Mammalian cells transiently transfected with TagGFP expression vectors give bright fluorescent signals within 10-12 hrs after transfection.
+Mammalian cells transiently transfected with TagGFP expression vectors produce bright fluorescence in 10-12 hrs after transfection.
 No cell toxic effects and visible protein aggregation are observed.

 Being expressed in mammalian cells, TagGFP shows brightness and maturation speed similar to those of EGFP.
 However, compared with EGFP, TagGFP matures more than two times faster in E. coli cells.